mamathaetikyala/Home_Sales/README.md

 Average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet;

 What is the "view" rating for homes costing more than or equal to $350,000;

+Note: Due to version compatability of python 3.x and pyspark.
+Project is done in google collab.
+Only refer to "Home_Sales_colab.ipynb"